 Seven-time champion Lewis Hamilton has pointed to Ferrari's simulator as the reason for his struggles to match Charles Leclerc's pace.
-After qualifying sixth in Miami, while his teammate secured third place, the Briton admitted that last-minute setup changes were positive, but that the simulator has been leading him down the wrong path.
+After qualifying sixth in Miami, while his teammate secured third place, the Briton admitted that the last-minute setup changes were positive, but that the simulator has been leading him down the wrong path.

 Maranello's software under the microscope 🖥️